LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: Introduction

-Current approaches to provide such incentive can be broadly divided into two main categories: price-based systems \cite{x16}, \cite{x17} and reputation-based systems \cite{x18}, \cite{x19}.
-In the former category, cooperation is explicitly remunerated by virtual credits.
-On the other hand, in the latter one, the behavior of nodes is monitored by other nodes, and misbehaving nodes are deprived of receiving any services.
-Although the presence of selfish nodes in the packet forwarding problem has been addressed well in the literature (e.g., \cite{x20}, \cite{x21}, \cite{adhoc}), leader selection in the presence of such nodes is not a well-studied topic.
+Although the presence of selfish nodes in the packet forwarding problem has been addressed well in the literature (e.g., \cite{x20}, \cite{x21}), leader selection and RD in the presence of such nodes is not a well-studied topic \cite{Mohammad_2013_malicious}.
 In \cite{x22}, in order to provide selfish nodes with incentives in the form of reputations, the authors have proposed a secure leader selection model for intrusion detection systems based on the Vickrey, Clarke, and Groves (VCG) mechanism.
-Since price-based systems are more secure than reputation-based ones \cite{x23}, the use of price-based systems is more advantageous.
-However, since VCG mechanism is not budget-balanced \cite{x24}, the model in \cite{x22} cannot be applied to credit-based systems.
-Therefore, a new model compatible with credit-based systems is required.
+In addition to the fact that there is no formal specification and analysis of the type of incentive provided by reputation-based systems, the use of price-based systems is more advantageous for RD in MDC since they are more secure than reputation-based ones \cite{x23}.
+However, the model in \cite{x22} cannot be applied to price-based systems.
+That is due to the fact that VCG mechanism is not budget-balanced\footnote[1]{For a mechanism which requires transfer of money among the nodes, Budget-Balanced means that the net transfer among nodes is zero.
+Hence, there is no need to inject money to the system \cite{x24}.} and it needs money to be injected to the system which is not suitable \cite{x2200}.
+In \cite{Mohammad_2013_leader}, the authors proposed a leader selection process which is based on a series of one-on-one incomplete information, alternating offers bargaining games.
+However, the proposed leader selection process is not appropriate for MDC environment because of the messaging overhead it imposes on the MDC.
+Therefore, a new leader selection model compatible with price-based systems is required.